"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

-We also asked about \textbf{interacting with developers}.
-There was wide agreement that asking developers about their work is of little or no concern.
+A related issue is interacting with developers in a way that might interfere with them.
+There was wide agreement that asking developers about their work is of no or at most little concern.
 However, the majority were opposed to engaging developers without explaining that this is part of an experiment and obtaining informed consent.
 In both questions, researchers were marginally more concerned than developers.
 A third question about deceiving developers so as not to affect their behavior elicited nearly uniform responses, with slightly higher concern by developers.

-Two additional questions about \textbf{the merits of experiments} also led to a wide range of responses.
-The majority were concerned about the possibility of experiments with not scientific value, but there was also a sizable minority who thought this was of no concern.
+The concern regarding interfering with developers may be modulated by the merits of experiments.
+Questions about this led to a wide range of responses.
+The majority were concerned about the possibility of experiments with no scientific value, but there was also a sizable minority who thought this was of no concern.
 And there was a nearly uniform response to the possibility of using a new experimental methodology, albeit with more respondents expressing no concern than any other single option.